Sales Cadence: What It Is, Importance, and How to Build One

-While your business’ sales cadence will include touchpoints with prospects and customers, there are a few other elements you need to remember along the way as well: timing, frequency of contact, the channels you use, your various audiences, and the content included in those interactions.
+While your business’s sales cadence includes touchpoints with prospects and customers, there are a few other elements you need to remember along the way as well: timing, contact frequency, the channels you use, your various audiences, and the content in those interactions.

 Keep in mind that finding the right elements for your business might take some trial and error.
 What works for one company or sales cycle for a particular solution might be completely wrong for another.
 The only way to make the following four elements of a sales cadence work for your business is to remain consistent and always evaluate the process.

 When creating a sales cadence schedule for your reps to follow, timing is everything.
-When thinking about timing, consider it in terms of the day of the week as well as the time of day you reach out to the prospect.
+When thinking about timing, consider the day of the week and the time of day you reach out to the prospect.

-Mondays usually consist of attending meetings and playing catch up from last week, and Fridays include winding down with simple last minute tasks and heading out early.
+Mondays usually consist of attending meetings and catching up on last week, and Fridays include winding down with simple last-minute tasks and heading out early.
 So you can count those two days out for prospecting.
 That leaves you with Tuesday, Wednesday, and Thursday.

-Also keep in mind that you don’t want to reach out to prospects at the beginning of the day, because they are likely mentally processing everything they have to get done.
-Stay away from lunch time as well, as most people like to venture away from their desk during breaks.
+Also, keep in mind that you don’t want to reach out to prospects at the beginning of the day, because they are likely mentally processing everything they have to get done.
+Stay away from lunchtime as well, since most people like to step away from their desks during breaks.
 Statistically speaking, the best time to reach out to a prospect is between 4-5 p.m.

 Along the lines of timing, you should also remember to spread out your scheduled touchpoints.
 The last thing you want is for the prospect to think you’re spamming them with outreach.
 This is a recipe to be ignored.
 You don’t want to be written off by a prospect before you even have a chance to interact with them, but you also don’t want them to forget about you.

 A general rule of thumb is to start with an email and then follow up with a phone call, leaving a voicemail if they don’t answer.
 From there, make sure to space out other touchpoints and incorporate a variety of outreach methods.
-Some prospects might not even pay attention to their LinkedIn messages because they are so consumed with answering emails, so approach them with a few different methods – without overwhelming them.
+Some prospects might not even pay attention to their LinkedIn messages because they are so consumed with answering emails.
+Approach them with a few different methods – without overwhelming them.

-A typical sales cadence will last anywhere between two and four weeks.
+A typical sales cadence lasts between two and four weeks.
 If the relationship with the prospect isn’t going anywhere, don’t just lengthen the sales cadence.
 You want to ensure that every interaction offers fresh content from your end.
 It’s better to have a shorter cadence with quality information for the prospect than one that is redundant and longer just for the sake of it.

 Whatever you do in terms of frequency, make sure you track each of your touchpoints in your CRM system.
 This way, as you move on to the next step in the cadence, you can easily find information regarding the last interaction and pick up right where you and the prospect left off.